Life is risky!

 Regardless if you provide exceptional care to your patients, this category has the potential to get you in trouble…

-Is your office in compliance with HIPPA?
-Are your employees HIPPA trained?
+Is your office in compliance with HIPAA?
+Are your employees HIPAA trained?
 Is the training documented?
-Is everyone in the office following rules and regulations related to HIPPA?
-Do some employees ignore parts of HIPPA?
-Will your HIPPA practices protect you from getting sued?
+Is everyone in the office following rules and regulations related to HIPAA?
+Do some employees ignore parts of HIPAA?
+Will your HIPAA practices protect you from getting sued?

 Is your staff adequately trained to meet OSHA requirements?
 Do you maintain data safety sheets?
 Are exits routes clearly marked?
 Do you and your staff observe universal precautions regarding bloodborne pathogens?
 Do you provide universal precautions training to your employees?
 Do you have a written exposure control plan in place?
 Would your OSHA practices, training, and documentation pass an audit?